 - When omitted with WS transport, its default value is the ID of the last session that was bound to the WS connection (it may be currently still bound or temporarily unbound due to a polling cycle).
-In order for this default value to be applied, the session creation or binding request must have already responded with a CONOK tag. - With HTTP transport, it may be specified on the query string, instead of the request body, to address the same session with a multiple request. - LS_reqId
+Hence this requires that a preceding session creation or binding request was issued. - When omitted with WS transport to leverage the default provided by a preceding session creation or binding request, the control request is accepted immediately, regardless that the preceding request has started.
+In any case, the response will always follow the initial response of the preceding request.
+Obviously, a failure of such preceding request would cause this control request to fail as well. - With HTTP transport, it may be specified on the query string, instead of the request body, to address the same session with a multiple request. - ♦ LS reqId